BryanApellanes/Bam.Net/Products/bake/README.md

 bake /commit:0b815
 ```

 When commit mode is selected, **argument** is the commit hash of the build to pack.
-The argument specified can
+The argument specified is
-be the first X number of characters of the commit hash used to uniquely identify a specific commit.
+the first X number of characters of the commit hash used to uniquely identify a specific commit.
 The binaries
 are expected to exist in the path {Builds}{Platform}{FrameworkVersion}\Debug\_**{argument}**, where each variable
 value is specified in the config file.
-The resulting nuget packages will have the suffix
+The resulting nuget packages have the suffix
 "-Dev-**first five characters of commit hash**".

 ## Dev